Laminations from the Main Cubioid: The description of the Combinatorial Main Cubioid

 A similar argument holds in the case, where $G$ is a Siegel gap.
 Let $d$ be a critical edge of $G$.
 There is some other critical leaf or gap $C$.
 Let $c$ be a critical chord in $C$.
 As before, $c$ may be chosen to have non-periodic endpoints and $G\subset U(c)$.
 Since no leaves of $\sim$ other than $d$ intersect $d$, then $c$ and $d$ satisfy the conditions of Lemma~\ref{l:lamcoex}. \end{proof}

 We are ready to prove the Main Theorem stated in the Introduction.
 The following statement makes it more precise (we refer to the notation introduced in the Main Theorem).
+Let $\sim$ be a lamination from $\cu^c$.
+Then by Lemma~\ref{l:coex-quad} $\sim$ coexists with a quadratic invariant gap $U$.
 The gap $U$ in the Main Theorem can be chosen as in Lemma~\ref{l:coex-quad}.

-\begin{thm} If the $\psi_U$-image of the major $M$ of $U$ does not eventually map $($by $\si_2)$ to a periodic Fatou gap of $\asymp$, then case $(2)$ holds; also, this is the case when $U$ is of periodic type and the lamination $\sim$ is not the canonical lamination of a finite invariant rotational gap or leaf of type A or B. \end{thm}
+\begin{thm} Assume the conditions of Lemma~\ref{l:coex-quad} and adopt the notation from its conclusion.
+If the $\psi_U$-image of the major $M$ of $U$ does not eventually map $($by $\si_2)$ to a periodic Fatou gap of $\asymp=\psi_U(\sim)$, then case $(2)$ of the Main Theorem holds.
+This is also the case, when $U$ is of periodic type and the lamination $\sim$ is not the canonical lamination of a finite invariant rotational gap or leaf of type A or B. \end{thm}

 \begin{proof}[Proof of the Main Theorem and of Theorem \ref{t:cormin-spec}] Suppose that $\sim$ is not a canonical lamination of an invariant quadratic gap.
 Then, by Theorem~\ref{t:fxpt}, there exists an invariant rotational gap or leaf $G$.
 Suppose that $G$ is of type D (finite or Siegel).
 Then, by Lemma~\ref{l:spec-LvsG1} and Lemma~\ref{l:type1Sie}, the lamination $\sim$ must be the canonical lamination of $G$.
 Choose a major $M$ of $G$.
 It follows that the same major $M$ defines also an invariant quadratic gap $U$.
 It is easy to see that then $\sim$ tunes the canonical lamination $\sim_U$ according to an appropriate quadratic invariant lamination from $\car^c$, which corresponds to case (2).
 From now on, we may assume that $G$ is not of type D.